abdulbasith1604/Academic-Connect-System/README.md

 Academic Connect System

-The Academic Connect System is a Java-based student and college information management platform.
+Developed a Java-based application to manage registration and login for students and colleges, allowing users to perform role-specific operations.
+Implemented a MySQL database with JDBC for data storage and retrieval, supporting user authentication, data updates, and deletions based on user roles.

 Features
 - Role-based registration and login for Students and Colleges